 The fifth thing any satisfactory explanation of obesity, T2 diabetes and metabolic syndrome has to account for—especially for me and my low-carb & keto loving audience—is why high carb, low fat diets are effective for some people.
 No, really, they are.
 And we can’t deny that.
 What we should do, is understand why.
 A low fat diet didn’t work for me, and I’ll assume it didn’t work for you, or you probably wouldn’t be reading this blog.
 But that doesn’t mean low fat doesn’t work for anyone.
 So what gives?
 Who are these weirdos who can eat cereal, fruit, pasta, rice, and bread, and not wreck themselves?

 The first thing to know is, most stored body fat originates as dietary fat.
-We in the low carb world like to think it’s from carbs, from de-novo lipogenesis (DNL, the process by which glucose is converted into fat), but the truth is, most of it is dietary fat. (.)
+We in the low carb world like to think it’s from carbs, from de-novo lipogenesis (DNL, the process by which glucose is converted into fat), but the truth is, most of it is dietary fat.
+(Only about 10% comes from DNL.)
 But the second thing to know, and probably more important, is that “carbs displace fat oxidation.”
 (Another gem from Dr. Naiman.)
 In plain English, this means that when you’re burning carbs, you’re not burning fat.

 The availability of glucose is the prime determinant of which fuel source predominates: glucose or fat.
 When both are present together in the diet, the glucose will be burned/oxidized first, leaving the fats to be stored.
 In a very low fat diet, the glucose is oxidized, but there is very little fat to be stored.
 So if there isn’t a lot of fat coming in from the diet, you eat carbs, burn carbs, eat carbs, burn carbs, and it’s no problem.